Parker Family Saga: A Christmas Story Christmas (2022)

 Another direct sequel to A Christmas Story was directed by Clay Kaytis, with a script written by Nick Schenk (who also served as executive producer).
 Peter Billingsley reprised his role as Ralph "Ralphie" Parker, while the plot was set during latter December 1973 with the now-grown character returning to his childhood home with his family for Christmas, following the death of his father (aka The Old Man).
-The cast features the character's childhood friends, while Julie Hagerty was cast as Mrs. Parker, his mother, in a role originated played by Melinda Dillon (who retired from acting in 2007, was in poor health during the filming of the sequel and died in 2023 after its release) in the original film.
+The cast features the character's childhood friends, while Julie Hagerty was cast as Mrs. Parker, his mother, in a role originated played by Melinda Dillon (who retired from acting in 2007, was in poor health during the filming of the sequel and died in 2023 less than two months after its release) in the original film.
 Ian Petrella, Scott Schwartz, R. D. Robb, and Zack Ward reprise their roles as Randy Parker, Flick, Schwartz, and Scut Farkus, respectively.
 Erinn Hayes, River Drosche, and Julianna Layne joined the cast as Ralphie's wife and his kids.
 Billingsley produced the film with Vince Vaughn.
 The project was a joint-venture production between Legendary Pictures, Warner Bros.
 Pictures, Wild West Picture Show Productions, and HBO Max Original Films.
 The film was dedicated to the memory of Darren McGavin (who played "The Old Man" in the original film) who died on February 25, 2006.

 The film was released in the United States via streaming in November 2022, on HBO Max by Warner Bros.
 Discovery Global Streaming & Interactive Entertainment.